 What we’re really talking about in this series is automation, specifically by using PowerShell.
 Now, in simple terms, automation is about removing the human, manual element in doing tasks.
-This will produce time savings for you as a DBA in the long run and provide better consistency in your environment than doing things manually.
-Better consistency means reduced or easier troubleshooting because your SQL Server environment will be more consistent with automation.
-All of this will make your SQL Servers easier to manage.
+Why should you care about that?
+Automation will provide the following benefits:

 Imagine being able to migrate an entire SQL Server instance with a single command!
 You can do this with PowerShell.
 You want to copy logins from one server to another without installing sp_help_revlogin and working through the scripting process involved?
 You can do that with PowerShell.
 You want to copy DatabaseMail settings from one server to other servers without writing out all the T-SQL?
 You can do that with PowerShell!

 With PowerShell you can get information faster than from a GUI, especially when that task needs to be done on multiple computers.
 These tasks include things like like search event logs, search the SQL Server Error Log, get the status of services, see sp_configure information and more.

 You can also do things like copy SQL Server jobs from one server to another or export the results of sp_configure to a file.
 When doing an action like backing up a database, PowerShell also enables you to output the actions of the script itself and thereby create a self-documenting log that you can look at afterward to see exactly what the script did.
 With a module called DBATools, you can migrate an entire instance to a new SQL Server with a single, short command.

 PowerShell is already installed on Windows.
 Different OS versions have different versions of PowerShell.
 There is a process to use for updating your PowerShell version.
 I’ll not be showing that process in this series though.